The classification of 2-reflective modular forms: Further remarks and open questions

 It is reflective and of singular weight.
 We consider the pull-back of $\frac{\Theta_{3E_8}}{\Delta}$ on the lattice $3D_8<3E_8$, which gives a Borcherds product of singular weight.
 By \cite[Theorem 4.7]{Wan18}, it is not reflective.
 Therefore, we suggest formulating the following conjecture. \begin{conjecture} Let $F$ be a Borcherds product of singular weight for a lattice $M$ of signature $(2,n)$ with $n\geq 3$.
 Then there exists an even lattice $M'$ such that $M'\otimes \QQ=M\otimes\QQ$ and $F$ can be viewed as a reflective modular form for $M'$. \end{conjecture} The first step towards this conjecture was due to Scheithauer.
 It is known that $\Phi_{12}$ is the unique reflective modular form of singular weight for unimodular lattices.
 In \cite[Theorem 4.5]{Sch17}, Scheithauer proved that $\Phi_{12}$ is the unique Borcherds product of singular weight for unimodular lattices.
 This means that the above conjecture is true for unimodular lattices.
 Besides, in \cite{DHS15, OS18} the authors gave a classification of Borcherds products of singular weight on simple lattices.
 All Borcherds products of singular weight in their papers are reflective, which aslo supports the conjecture. \end{enumerate}

 \textbf{Acknowledgements} The work was substantially done when the author visited the Laboratory of Mirror Symmetry NRU HSE in October and November 2018.
 The author is grateful to the laboratory for its invitation and hospitality.
 The author would like to thank Valery Gritsenko for helpful discussions and constant encouragement.
-The author was funded by the Labex CEMPI (ANR-11-LABX-0007-01) in the University of Lille.
+The author is supported by the Institute for Basic Science (IBS-R003-D1).
+The author thanks the referee for careful reading and valuable comments.